-A contractor re-lays your drive at a discounted price, but in return they make it clear that they expect you to use your influence to ensure that they are given a contract with the Company.
+A contractor offers you particularly generous entertainment, but in return they make it clear that they expect you to use your influence to ensure that they are given a contract with the Company.

 The contractor commits an offence by making such an offer.